dd32/td-gh-ex/readme.txt

 ----------------------------------------------------
 == Changelog ==
+Version 2.1.0
+ * Fixed about setting of archive template and remove unused file.
+ * Change code about post layout.
+ * Added function to change post template layout if condition meet.
+ * Fixed some bugs in our theme functions

 Version 2.0.9
  * Added features of random post at primary menu section.
  * Fixed some bugs in our theme functions